 Aristotle would object to the notion of “value free” science.
 Even his physics is a pragmatic, broadly semantic inquiry.
 His notion of cause (aitia) is much broader and more pluralistic than the modern one.
 An end is a kind of cause in Aristotle’s sense, but not in the modern sense.
 Aristotelian ends are orthogonal to modern causality.
 Not until Kant and Hegel did the modern world begin to recover a similar sophistication.
 (See also Univocity; Free Will and Determinism.)

 There is nothing subjective about an Aristotelian end.
 Aristotelian teleology does not involve any mental intentions of spiritual beings (see God and the Soul).
 An end is just what Brandom would call the conceptual content of something sought or achieved.
+It is a pure form.
+(An aim on the other hand is an end that is taken up subjectively.)

 An end may be sought on its own account, or for the sake of something else.
 The realization of an end may involve the realization of subordinate ends, which may involve the realization of further subordinate ends, and so on.
 Ends for the sake of which other ends are realized and ends sought on their own account are considered to be of greater value.
 An end may be a way of being at work, or a work produced.
 An end sought on its own account is typically a way of being at work.
 Aristotle suggests that the most comprehensive and therefore most valuable end for humans is politics as an activity, which is concerned with the good of all.
 In general, a good or end is better the more complete and self-sufficient it is.